esprit-dev/homebridge-dummy/README.md

 Sensor feature inspired by [Homebridge-Delay-Switch](https://github.com/nitaybz/homebridge-delay-switch#readme) by [@nitaybz](https://github.com/sponsors/nitaybz)

 Command feature inspired by [homebridge-cmdtrigger](https://github.com/hallos/homebridge-cmdtrigger) by [@hallos](https://github.com/sponsors/hallos)

+Special thanks to [@nfarina](https://github.com/sponsors/nfarina) for creating the original version of this plugin and maintaining it for almost 10 (!!!) years

 And to the amazing creators/contributors of [Homebridge](https://homebridge.io) who made this plugin possible!